alekcz/konserve-template/doc/guidelines.md

 These functions are conceptually identical to their clojure counterparts (with bget and bassoc) dealing with binary data.

-There are a few other functions in the API that are used internally for data integrity and performance and aren't particulary relevent at for us at this point.
+There are a few other functions in the API that are used internally for data integrity and performance but aren't particulary relevent at to us at this point.

 ### Data representation in flight
 Data moves through konserve as tuples containing the meta data as well as the actual data to be stored like so `[meta data]`.